 Bachelor of Science in Information Science and Data Analytics

-The Bachelor of Science in Information Science and Data Analytics (BSISDA) offered by the School of Information, prepares students to work with data, technology, and people.
+The Bachelor of Science in Information Science and Data Analytics degree program at the San José State University School of Information prepares undergraduate students to work with data, technology and people.

 - Understand the general concepts behind how networks and computers process, store, and secure information.